meznick/chathub/chathub_bot/readme.md

 The following environment variables are required for running the bot module:

 ### General Configuration
-- `BOT_VARIABLES_LOADED` - Controls whether to load variables from the .env file
+- `BOT_VARIABLES_LOADED` - Controls whether to load variables from the .env file.
+Always set to true
 - `DEBUG` - Controls logging level and routing key
 - `TG_BOT_TOKEN` - Telegram bot token